cvmfs/doc-cvmfs/apx-parameters.rst

 **Parameter**                   **Meaning**
 =============================== ====================================================================================================================================================================================
-CVMFS_ALIEN_CACHE               If set, use an alien cache at the given location CVMFS_AUTO_UPDATE               If set to *no*, disables the automatic update of file catalogs.
+CVMFS_ALIEN_CACHE               If set, use an alien cache at the given location CVMFS_ALT_ROOT_PATH             If set to *yes*, use alternative root catalog path.
+Only required for fixed catalogs (tag / hash) under the alternative path.
+CVMFS_AUTO_UPDATE               If set to *no*, disables the automatic update of file catalogs.
 CVMFS_BACKOFF_INIT              Seconds for the maximum initial backoff when retrying to download data.
 CVMFS_BACKOFF_MAX               Maximum backoff in seconds when retrying to download data.